 - Fire Escape Plan

 There are two types of causes when it comes forest fires, human and natural.
 Natural forest fires are typically the result of lightning with a much smaller percentage being caused by spontaneous combustion.
-The ladder of the two is usually the caused by an incredibly dry climate.
+The latter of the two is usually caused by an incredibly dry climate.